Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Mean-field dynamics

 \section{Mean-field dynamics}

-Let us start by studying the dynamics of $N$ spins $ 1/2$ subject to all-to-all $p$-body and a global transverse field $g$~\cite{derrida1980random,derrida1981random}.
-Its Hamiltonian is defined as
+In this section, we study the dynamics of $N$ spins $ 1/2$ subject to all-to-all $p$-body and a global transverse field $\Tilde{g}$.
+The corresponding Hamiltonian is given by:

-where $\sigma^\alpha_i$ are the Pauli matrices at site $i$.
-The fully connected $p$-spin model, which was originally introduced in the context of spin-glasses~\cite{derrida1980random,derrida1981random}, plays a central role for studies on quantum annealing \cite{jorg2010energy,bapst2012quantum}: its zero-temperature phase diagram can be derived analytically \cite{jorg2010energy,bapst2012quantum, das2006infinite, filippone2011quantum} and displays a quantum phase transition driven by $g$, continuous for $p=2$ and of the first-order for $p>2$ \cite{jorg2010energy,filippone2011quantum}.
-In the following we will first address its dynamics and dynamical phase transitions.
+Here, the operators $\hat{\sigma}^\alpha_i$ denote the Pauli matrices at site $i$.
+The fully connected $p$-spin model in Eq.~\eqref{eq:pspin_mf_hamiltonian}, which was originally introduced in the context of spin glasses~\cite{derrida1980random,derrida1981random}, plays a central role for studies on quantum annealing \cite{jorg2010energy,bapst2012quantum}.
+Its zero-temperature equilibrium phase diagram can be derived analytically \cite{jorg2010energy,bapst2012quantum, das2006infinite, filippone2011quantum}, utilizing a Suzuki-Trotter decomposition in the thermodynamic limit~\cite{sachdev2011quantum}.
+The phase diagram displays a quantum phase transition driven by $\Tilde{g}$ and detected by the magnetization $\mathcal{S}^x=\sum_i\braket{\hat{\sigma}_i^x}/N$ along the $x$-axis.
+The transition, located at some $\Tilde{g}=g_c$, separates a ferromagnetic state, defined by a non-vanishing $\mathcal{S}^x$, from a paramagnetic where $\mathcal{S}^x=0$.
+The transition is continuous for $p=2$, where $\mathcal{S}^x$ vanishes with a square-root singularity~\cite{das2006infinite}, while it is of the first order for $p>2$, where $\mathcal{S}^x$ displays a discontinuity.
+In this section we will address the dynamics and dynamical phase transitions of this $p$-spin model.\\